 Remember, running a successful business is not just about fulfilling your passion or making the world a better place.
 It’s about creating a sustainable model that allows you to serve the world in a mighty way.

-1. This is mostly a marketing question, but also a financial one as well.
 Who is your target client?
 Why did you choose that client?
+This is mostly a marketing question, but also a financial one as well.
 It makes a big difference in terms of how much you can charge.
 If you sell a lot of different services or products, hone in on your flagship offering as you ask that initial question.
 Basically, to whom are you providing value?

-3. Analyze all the products or services you sell and figure out which ones are actually making you money.
-Now, hopefully they’re all making you some money.
-But when you really dig in deep, you might find products/services that don’t make you any money.
-Or maybe there’s a few items that make all the money for your company.
-So do the necessary research to discover where the money is coming from, and make changes to your product line as needed.
+Now, hopefully, they’re all making you some money.
+But when you really dig deep, you might find products/services that don’t make you any money.
+Or maybe there are a few items that make all the money for your company.
+So do the necessary research to discover where the money is coming from and make changes to your product line as needed.

-4. Look at what the market will bear for your products/services.
 What does your competition look like?
-Is it fierce, or is your niche so unique that you have the ability to charge a higher amount for your products/services?
+Is it fierce, or is your niche so unique that you have the ability to charge a higher products and services pricing?
 Basically, you want to find out what the average consumer is willing to pay.
-Oftentimes businesses do this to begin with, and that’s fine.
+Oftentimes, businesses do this to begin with, and that’s fine.
 But I prefer to figure out what it’ll take for you to actually make money first.
 Either way, be sure to do your market research.

 Maybe you need to add more value to your products/services so you can charge more.
 Maybe you’ll want to improve worker efficiency or decrease costs.
 Or perhaps it’s simply a matter of dropping the low performers from your catalog.
 Whatever your plan may be, just remember that you’re shooting for 15-20% net profit.